ekong5/neural_ZA_resolution/README.md

 * generates visualizations of comparisons

 Data:
-This project utilizes version 5.0 of the OntoNotes dataset released by the Linguistic Data Consortium
+This project utilizes version 5.0 of the [OntoNotes dataset](https://catalog.ldc.upenn.edu/LDC2013T19) released by the Linguistic Data Consortium

+Paper:
+The paper for this project can be found here *Insert link to paper*